Wall Street Breakfast: Markets Prepare For ECB Meeting

 The financial industry is wading back into the Brexit debate, warning it may soon begin shifting jobs from London and lobbying the government not to curb access to foreign talent.
 Deutsche Bank's (DB) top compliance executive said some 4,000 jobs could be moved elsewhere in the EU, while Barclays (NYSE:BCS) CEO Jess Staley said he would pull the trigger on relocation plans within six months.

-Archer Daniels Midland has replaced the leader of its global trading desk, the company confirmed to Reuters, as it sheds traders around the world amid a global grains glut that has squeezed profits.
-Gary McGuigan, most recently managing director of global trade at ADM, will succeed Gary Towne as president of the global trade desk, which opened in Switzerland in 2015 to oversee the company's supply network.
+Archer Daniels Midland has replaced the leader of its global trading desk, as it sheds traders around the world amid a global grains glut that has squeezed profits.
+Gary McGuigan, most recently managing director of global trade at ADM, will succeed Gary Towne as president of the desk, which opened in Switzerland in 2015 to oversee the company's supply network.

 Sony Pictures may be getting closer to a replacement for Michael Lynton, with former Fox Networks Group (NASDAQ:FOX) chief Tony Vinciquerra moving into pole position to lead the studio.
 That would mean a boss with more TV experience than film, Variety reports.
 Last month, reports tied CEO Kevin Tsujihara to Sony (NYSE:SNE) interviews, though Warner Bros.
 (NYSE:TWX) said he "wasn't interviewed and isn't going anywhere."